akhileshpnn/SynMMS/README.md

 rd = ReactionDiffusion1D(model, pbc, pheromone)
 rd.simulate(save=True, animate=None)
 ```
 One can either animate/save or do both simultaneosly.
-In the case when 'save=True', a subfolder needs to be defined to save the files in '.npy' format.
+In the case when 'save=True', a subfolder needs to be created to save the files in '.npy' format.
 'plot_kymo.py' can be used to generate the kymographs from saved data.

 Different types of experiments can be simulated, such as streams of pulses for example: